kevintpeng/Learn-Something-Every-Day/Production-Engineering/Docker.md

 Virtual Machines include the application, dependencies and entire guest OS, which could be tens of GBs.

-Containers include applicatio nand dependencies, but share kernal with other containers.
+Containers include application and dependencies, but share kernal with other containers.
 They are not tied to any OS infrastructure.

 #### Comparison to Vagrant
 Docker is more specific, less flexible than Vagrant.
 Vagrant is catered to managing independent machines, while Docker is for building and running application environments.